Pieter-Jan Postma: Sailing career

+Highlights

 Early sailing career

 At the age of thirteen, Postma participates in his first European Championship Optimist and at the age of fifteen he sailed at the World Championship in Dublin.
 In 1998, at the age of sixteen, Postma switched to the Laser and, just like in 1999 and 2000, again sails at the World Cup.
 In 2000 he participates in the ISAF World Championship in Sydney.
 He reaches 10th place.
 After returning from his internship at sea, Postma started preparing for the 2004 Olympic Games in Athens.
 Postma wins the national selection, but misses the Olympic qualification.
 In 2004 he became Dutch Laser champion for the first time.

 Adult sailing career

 In 2005 he made the switch to the Finn class.
 In this phase of his sailing career, Postma is in search how to fully utilize his potential and is on the look for the right rhythm and suitable partners.
 This quest provides him with a strong foundation to enter the big competitions that are upcoming in these days.
 He qualified three times for the Olympic Games (2008, 2012 and 2016) and achieved good results during the Pre-Olympics: he won silver twice (2007 and 2015) and bronze once (2011).
 This makes Postma a favorite for the stage.
 However, Postma did not manage to gain a medal; in 2016 he lost his golden medal at the last buoy and eventually finished fourth.
 He also returns home without a medal at the other Olympic Games.

 Postma does win many titles at World Cups, European Championships, National Championships and World Cups.
 In 2000, 2007 and 2011 he won silver at the World Cup, in 2013, 2016, 2018 and 2019 bronze at the World Cup.
 In 2022 he won gold twice at the World Cup and at the European Championship in 2016 he won the gold medal.
 In addition, Postma became Dutch Champion eleven times and won a World Cup six times.

 Postma's sailing career is characterized by continuous development and innovation.
 This ultimately brings him the gold medal at the 2022 World Cup.
 It also gives him a strong foundation for being a coach after his sailing career in the Finn class.